garrandall/popular-music-data/tracks/4-minutes-glee-cast.md

 Sometimes I think what I need is a you intervention, yeah

 And you know I can tell that you like it
-And that it's good, by the way that you move, ooh, hey
+And that it's good, by the way that you move, oh, hey

 The road to hell is paved with good intentions, yeah